SergeantMahdi/matthew-personal-website/README.md

 ## How to Run the Code:

-1. Run the console command, in the project directory run this command:
+1. execute the below console command in the project directory:
 ```console
 npm i
 ```